wyatt8740/IBM3161-font/README.md

 are all socketed.
 This may happen in the future, but I have been using this font within my terminal emulators and in other places for the last year and not yet found any problems.

+If you want to hack on this yourself, I'd suggest using the .hex file as a jumping-off point if you want to be able to generate truetype versions.
+Merge it with the hex sources of Unifont.

 ## [Still Not Done](#contents)
 My font does not currently supply most of the non-ASCII "Extended" characters